 rotated it up and locked the brass fitting.
 He glanced at his cousin, still feeling confused by seeing him alive.
 “You push and I’ll pull.”
 He strode to the front of the skiff,

-grabbed the bow line, and began to drag the boat toward the water.
+grabbed the bow line, and began dragging the boat toward the water.

 When the water reached his knees and he felt the skiff floating, he said, “Get aboard.”
 He pulled and then pushed the skiff along one side until he was near the stern then grabbed his